enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

 ``RadiativeTransferOpticallyThinH2`` (external)
     Set to 0 to avoid conflicts with the built-in optically-thin H_2 dissociating field from the ray-tracing solver.
 Default: 1.
+``StarMakerEmissivityField`` (external)
+    When compiled with the FLD radiation transfer >make emissivity-yes; make hypre-yes, setting this to 1 turns on the emissivity field to source the gray radiation.
+Default: 0
+``uv_param`` (external)
+    When using the FLD radiation transfer and StarMakerEmissivityFIeld = 1, this is the efficiency of mass to UV light ratio.
+Default: 0

 Radiative Transfer (FLD) Implicit Solver Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^